edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 Creating a mutation also includes data validation.
 By type annotating the ``Mutation`` class, we're implicitly asking Strawberry to perform data validation on the incoming request payload.
-Strawberry will raise an HTTP 400 if the validation fails.
+Strawberry will raise an HTTP 400 error if the validation fails.
 Let's create an actor.
-Submit the following graphql query in the GraphiQL interface:
+Submit the following GraphQL query in the GraphiQL interface:

 .. code-block:: graphql